 I really like being able to choose any given point in my characters’ lives to write about, depending on my mood and inspiration, without the need to progress chronologically.

 How can I read Shade of the Morning Sun?

-- Read stories with a single, recurring character only, at any point in his or her timeline.
+- You can read stories with a single, recurring character only, at any point in his or her timeline.
 If you use this filter you will get both 1st and 3rd person POV-stories.
 (E.g. all stories with Jon.)